DMJC/fheroes/docs/deployments/WEB_DEPLOYMENT.md

 # Website Build and Deployment

-This document describes the end-to-end deployment strategy for the fheroes2 site deployment.
+This document describes the end-to-end deployment strategy for the fheroes site deployment.
 We target Github Pages for hosting and leverage GitHub Actions for automation.

 ## Functionality

-* Builds the documentation site for the fheroes2 project
+* Builds the documentation site for the fheroes project
 * Deploys the site, along with WebAssembly build, to Github Pages on push.
 * Allows end users to view the documentation via the web.
 * Allows end users to click a link and launch the game via the web.